-When I returned to the UK that Summer I rented a car and drove across the country from Wales to Suffolk to attend the interview.
+When I returned to the UK that Summer I rented a car and drove across the country from Wales to Suffolk, to attend the interview.
 It was a 10 hour return journey, all for a 1.5 hour interview.
-I guess they were impressed enough with what I said and perhaps showed enough commitment to wanting the job by the lengths I’d gone to in order to attend the interview, that by the time I’d got home to Wales I had an e-mail waiting for me, inviting me to attend the next stage.
+I guess they were impressed enough with what I said and perhaps showed enough commitment to wanting the job by the lengths I’d gone to in order to attend the interview, that by the time I’d got home to Wales I had an e-mail waiting for me.
+The e-mail invited me to attend the next stage of the application process.

-The next stage in the process was to attend a one week trial.
+The next stage of the process was to attend a one-week trial.
 During this week I had to demonstrate my willingness to get stuck into working on the overlanding trucks, cook a meal for the staff working at the headquarters and do a 10 minute presentation on a subject of my choosing.
-It was a tough week as the truck we were working on had to be shipped off to South America on the weekend, so it was all hands on deck and long hours to get everything finished.
+It was a tough week as the truck we were working on had to be shipped off to South America on the weekend.
+It was all hands on deck and long hours to get everything finished.
 However, the hard work paid off and I was invited to attend the final phase of the process, the training.
 Excellent!

-There was one small proviso before I could attend the training though – I had to get my PCV license ie a bus driving license!
-Wowser.
+There was one small proviso before I could attend the training though – I had to get my PCV license ie. a bus driving license!
 At the time a fast track course that got you from learning to drive a bus to hopefully passing your test in just one week cost around £1200.
-Hmm, after a winter without much snow and therefore not much work, I didn’t have this much money to spare.
+After a winter without much snow and therefore not much work, I didn’t have this much money to spare.
 So, I decided I would return to California to work another winter in order to save up cash to get the license.

 At the end of Winter I decided I wasn’t quite done with my time in Tahoe (if you haven’t been to Tahoe I definitely recommend a visit) and decided I wanted to stay on an experience a Summer Season.
 Cue a summer filled with hiking, mountain biking, SUPping, kayaking, music gigs, road trips and hanging out with friends.
 My awesome room mate and friend from that summer runs a long term budget travel blog with some great free ebooks and resources – definitely worth checking out!
 (We later went on to meet up in Nashville for the CMAs and Hiked Hadrian’s Wall from one side of England to the other.
 But those are stories for another time….